RTXteam/RTX-KG2/README.md

 ## General notes:

+The KG2 build system is designed only to run in an Ubuntu 18.04 environment (i.e., host OS or container).
 Currently, KG2 is built using a set of bash scripts that are designed to run in Amazon's Elastic Compute Cloud (EC2), and thus, configurability and/or coexisting with other installed software pipelines was not a design consideration for the KG2 build system.
-The KG2 build system's bash scripts create three subdirectories `~/kg2-build`, `~/kg2-code`, and `~/kg2-venv` under the `$HOME$` directory of whatever Linux user account you use to run the KG2 build software (by default, this home directory would be `/home/ubuntu` since the KG2 build system is designed only to run in Ubuntu; see below).
+The KG2 build system's bash scripts create three subdirectories `~/kg2-build`, `~/kg2-code`, and `~/kg2-venv` under the `${HOME}` directory of whatever Linux user account you use to run the KG2 build software (if you run on an EC2 Ubuntu instance, this directory would by default be `/home/ubuntu`).
 The build software is is configured to run with the `kg2-build` directory being in the same file system as the Python temporary file directory (i.e., the directory name that is returned by `tempfile.tempdir` in Python).
 If you modify the KG2 software or runtime environment so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` resides, then the file copying operations that are performed by the KG2 build software will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.

 ## Setup your computing environment